Original Price: $559.80Sale Price: $229.95

 The daytime pictures are really good, but a step behind the Browning Pro and Advantage models.
 We do believe there is a slight improvement to the color daytime images from previous Strike Force sub-micro cameras (850, Elite, and HD models).
 Outside of that, the pictures are clear and well focused.

 Night images are very solid.
 We see high contrast photos and good illumination.
-You should be please with the night photos from a Strike Force Extreme.
+You should be pleased with the night photos from a Strike Force Extreme.

 Video quality mimics picture quality.
 It is good, but for the best video resolution, you should look at the Browning Advantage cameras.